eklavya/blog/content/2025-01-10-Shared-Windows-Linux-Dev.md

 Ok, so now I dual boot with Ubuntu 24.04 LTS.
 I remote into it from my macbook for development.
 I also develop on Windows when I am using the PC (which is most of the time these days).

 There is a problem now, I am not disciplined enough to always have all the repos checked in, all the time.
-If I start doing something on the mac and later on want to continue it on the PC, I need to setup a shared workspace.
+If I start doing something on the mac and later on, want to continue it on the PC, I need to setup a shared workspace.
 Thankfully, WSL2 can mount linux drives, including btrfs!

 ## Setting up a Shared Workspace